Q1. Who is eligible for the AFCEA STEM Teachers Scholarships?

 A5.
 Obtain an official or Student Copy of your transcript issued by the school Registrar’s Office (online print-outs are not accepted) and send it by mail to arrive by the deadline date to: AFCEA Educational Foundation, 4400 Fair Lakes Court, Fairfax, VA 22033.

-Q9.
+Q8.
 I am enrolled in a master’s program but have not started classes yet.
 Am I eligible?
-Which transcript should I submit?

-Q10.
-When am I eligible for a Science Teaching Tools Grant?
+Q9.
+When can I apply for a STEM Teaching Tools Grant?